Draakoor/h2m-gscscripts/ReadMe.md

 * Thanks to Flex for bolts only and nolmgs scripts
 * Thanks to Matt for noclip/ufo script
 * Thanks to Kalitos for the restrict killstreak script
-* Thanks to Joey for his trickshot script and thanks to drex for fixing it.
+* Thanks to Joey for his trickshot script and thanks to drex for fixing it
-* Thanks to Justinabellera for his/her trickshot script
+* Thanks to Justinabellera for his trickshot script and repo
 * Thanks to Matt.T for the fix for vanity trickshot script
 * Thanks to Valacdi for the replace killstreak script
 * Thanks to FerretOps for the welcome script